MissAllSunday/SMF-YOURLS-Integration/readme.txt

 [size=12pt][color=purple]Installation[/color][/size]

-Use the [url=http://wiki.simplemachines.org/smf/Package_manager]Package Manager[/url] to install this modification.
+Use the [url=http://wiki.simplemachines.org/smf/Package_manager]Package Manager[/url] and make sure to mark the "Install in other themes" checkbox during install to ensure the proper installation on any theme different than the default theme.
-Tested on PHP 5.3 and 5.2, IE10 and Opera.

 [size=12pt][color=purple]Changelog[/color][/size]